CafeTools/cafetools.github.io/ScreenRecorder/README.md

 ![](images/wow-dragon-flight.jpg)

 - The only game currently supported by the product is World of Warcraft.
-- Download the Add-on from the Download menu at the top.
+- ScreenRecorder's Download menu includes addon for World of Warcraft.
 - After copy the World of Warcraft addon, you must command /reload on the game.
-- Check if it has been applied in the Add-on menu of World of Warcraft.
+- Check if it has been applied in the addon menu of World of Warcraft.

 ![](images/wow-addon.png)